jessie-kusumawardhani/jessie-kusumawardhani.github.io/README.md

 # Jessie's Portfolio

 This page includes various types of portfolios created by Jessie Dima KusumaWardhani.
-Connect with [me](https://www.linkedin.com/in/jessie-kusumawardhani-6810a714b/)!:blush:
+Connect with [me](https://www.linkedin.com/in/jessie-kusumawardhani-6810a714b/)! :blush:

 ### Data analytics portfolio